Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 •	Multiple, alternative textures may be provided to optimize for per-platform performance and display
 •	JSON format for index and metadata, binary for more voluminous geometry, texture and attribute data
 •	A Scene Layer Package format for distribution, or direct use, of the scene layer as a single file (see SLPK section)
-•	Optional paired services that expose queryable and updatable RESTful endpoints that enable direct access to dynamic source data
+•	Optional paired services that expose query-able and updatable RESTful endpoints that enable direct access to dynamic source data
 •	Explicit control over bounding index shape and per-node switching behavior to provide for optimized display and query
 • BVH based on bounding spheres (MBS) as well as oriented bounding boxes (OBB) (planned)
 •	Scene layers may be created in Cartesian 3D or in global 3D world coordinate systems